 1/2 c roasted, unsalted peanuts, chopped, for garnish

-Combine boullion, chives (onions), curry powder, cardamom, thyme, garlic, and black and red pepper on a sheet of aluminum foil.
+Combine bouillon, chives (onions), curry powder, cardamom, thyme, garlic, and black and red pepper on a sheet of aluminum foil.
 Use the foil as a funnel to pour spice mix into a one pint container.
 Add ingredients in the following order, tapping the jar to even out the layers: apples, rice, red lentils, split peas (green, then yellow) and cranberries.
-If you have room, add the peanuts (bagged seperately) in the top of the jar.
+If you have room, add the peanuts (bagged separately) in the top of the jar.
 If not, attach with a ribbon and the directions to the jar.

 Enclose the following instructions with the soup mix.
 Makes 2 1/2 quarts of soup, serves 10.

 1 1/2 c chopped fresh or frozen vegetable medley (recommended celery, carrots, cauliflower, bel pepper and onion)

 1/2 to 1 c diced cooked chicken or turkey

 Add soup mix (but not peanuts) to 10 cups of hot water over med-high heat.
 Bring to a boil and reduce heat to medium.
 Cover and cook, stirring occasionally for 25 to 35 minutes.
 Add tomatoes and their juice, vegetables, and meat.

 Cover and cook another 10 to 15 minutes until vegetables are tender.
 Season with salt and pepper.
 Serve with peanuts as a garnish.